You start your day with just coffee and a piece of bread. There’s nothing wrong with it. But there’s so much more you can do better.

 Have you ever stared off into space at your desk, feeling blank and wondering why you can’t focus?
 This could be a sign of complications you never know are developing if you always start the day with nothing in your stomach.

-Fresh fruit, a piece of bread, cereal, yogurt, nuts, and yes, granola are quick to pick food to start the day right.
+Fresh fruit, a piece of bread, cereal, yogurt, nuts, and yes, granola are quick-to-pick food to start the day right.
 This thoughtful care will encourage better memory, concentration, and drive that you wish you always had.

-2) Supply Some Healthy Snacks
+2) Provide Some Healthy Snacks

 Don’t believe that snacking is bad.
 Why on earth would it be?
 The “bad image” tag for snacks is due to people eating the wrong food leading to weight gain.
 Whatever they say, remember that snacks can be a lifesaver for teachers.